Using Stacked Stone to Add Texture

 Using stacked Stone on the wall

-Elevating the fireplace
+Elevate the fireplace

 Are you fortunate enough to have a gas or wood fireplace?
 If not, consider adding one—even a wall-mounted electric unit will add to a room's dreaminess.
 Dress up your fireplace with stacked stone to create visual interst and coziness.

-Choosing a paint color
+Choose a paint color